wix-incubator/auto-version-switch/README.md

 ```

 Doing `node app.js` runs the app nicely.
 But in production you would want to keep multiple versions of the app in
-different folders, and switch between them as possible, e.g. a folder structure like this:
+different folders, and switch between them as needed, e.g. a folder structure like this:

 ```
 v1/